Prudhoe Community High School

-Prudhoe Community High School /ˈprʌdə/ is a coeducational high school and sixth form located in Prudhoe, Northumberland, England.

-Situated on Moor Road, Prudhoe, pupils range from year 9 to year 13 (years 12 and 13 being sixth form).
+Prudhoe Community High School /ˈprʌdə/ is a coeducational high school and sixth form located in Prudhoe, Northumberland, England, situated on Moor Road.
+Pupils range from Year 9 to Year 13, with years 12-13 being part of the school's sixth form.

-The school was opened in 1958, starting with over 400+ pupils, and has expanded over the years.
-The school now serves around 1,000 students.
+The school was originally opened in 1958, starting with around 400+ pupils.
+This has since expanded over the years to now serving around 1,000 students.

-In September 2016, the new all-in-one school building opened, replacing the old, outdated campus buildings.
+In September 2016, the new all-in-one school building opened, replacing the old and outdated campus buildings.
 In February 2025, the school temporarily closed after the discovery of structural issues in the building.

-The Old School Building
+Original campus

-The school used to consist of several buildings and departments (housed within 'blocks').
+The school previously consisted of several buildings and departments (housed within 'blocks').
 The main school building was where the maths, languages, and sciences departments were based, as well as ICT rooms, the Contemporary Arts department, the music department, and part of the PE department.

 Other buildings included the humanities block, where the student support areas (Pastoral and Learning Support teams), finance office, and administrative staff were based.
 It was also where the Humanities department, consisting of history, geography, and ethics, was based.
 The block also housed the Drama department and a Police Office (which was staffed by Northumbria Police).

 The school included an English block, a Sixth form study area, a DT and Business and ICT block, an Engineering building, and a full sports hall and gymnasium.
 The Art Building was opened by HM Queen Elizabeth II in May 1998.

-The old sports hall used to include a squash court, a fitness room, and a large gym with cricket batting nets, two small and one large basketball court.
-In the main building there was also a gymnastics hall.
+The original sports hall previously included a squash court, a fitness room, plus a large gym with cricket batting nets and basketball courts.

 The school had on average one IT classroom per department (with art, maths, and contemporary arts departments being the only departments not to have an IT room).